ReinaSparklechu/loginPageDemo/README.md

-# Login Page Demo for DXC technology
+# Login Application Demo for DXC technology

 This repository contains both the front and backend of the login application assessment requested.
 The demo can be accessed at the following URL: https://phenomenal-pony-11b2ff.netlify.app/